Mikumi National Park

 The popular focal point of Mikumi, the Mkata Floodplain, is frequently compared to the more well-known Serengeti Plains because of its expansive vistas and profusion of species.

-Lions watch over their grassy domain and the migratory herds of zebra, wildebeest, impala, and buffalo from the flat tops of termite mounds or, occasionally during the rainy season, from high perches in the trees.
+Lions watch over their grassy domain and the migratory herds of zebra, wildebeest, impala, as well as buffalo from the flat tops of termite mounds or, occasionally during the rainy season, from high perches in the trees.

-Giraffes forage in the solitary acacia trees that line the Mkata River; these are the same shade islands that Mikumi’s elephants like.
+Giraffes forage in the solitary acacia trees that line the Mkata River.
+Moreover, these are the same shade islands that Mikumi’s elephants like.

 The Mkata Floodplain, which is crisscrossed by a good network of game watching routes, is maybe the most dependable location in Tanzania for sightings of the mighty eland, the largest antelope in the world.
 The miombo-covered foothills of the highlands that rise from the park’s boundaries are home to the equally magnificent greater kudu and sable antelope.

-More than 400 bird species have been identified, with many European migrants arriving during the rainy season to join colorful common residents like the lilac-breasted roller, yellow-throated long claw, and bateleur eagle.
+More than 400 bird species have been identified, with many European migrants arriving during the rainy season to join colorful common residents like the lilac-breasted roller, yellow-throated long claw, as well as bateleur eagle.
 Five kilometers north of the main entrance gate, amid a pair of pools, hippos are the main draw, backed by a shifting ensemble of water birds.